kundajelab/3DChromatin_ReplicateQC/README.md

 ```
 git clone http://github.com/kundajelab/3DChromatin_ReplicateQC
-cd 3DChromatin_ReplicateQC
-install_scripts/install_3DChromatin_ReplicateQC.sh
+3DChromatin_ReplicateQC/install_scripts/install_3DChromatin_ReplicateQC.sh
+pip install --editable 3DChromatin_ReplicateQC/
 ```
-**Note if you are installing these locally**: There are a few parameters you can provide to the installation script, to point it to your desired python installation (where you installed anaconda, e.g. `/home/anaconda/bin/python`), R installation, R library, modules and bedtools installation.
+**Note if you are installing these locally**: There are a few parameters you can provide to the installation script, to point it to your desired python installation (where you installed anaconda, e.g. `/home/anaconda/bin/python`), R installation, R library and modules.
 Thus, you can run the above script as described in the following example.

 Assume the following:
 - path to your anaconda installation of python is `/home/my_anaconda2/bin/python`
 - path to your R installation is `/home/my_R/bin/R`
 - path to your R libraries is `/home/my_R_libraries`
-- path to your bedtools installation is `/home/my_bedtools/bin/bedtools`
 - you wish to load any modules that could be loaded as `module load <module name>`

 Then, your installation command would look like:
 ```
-install_scripts/install_3DChromatin_ReplicateQC.sh --pathtopython /home/my_anaconda2/bin/python --pathtor /home/my_R/bin/R --rlib /home/my_R_libraries --pathtobedtools /home/my_bedtools/bin/bedtools --modules module1,module2`
+3DChromatin_ReplicateQC/install_scripts/install_3DChromatin_ReplicateQC.sh --pathtopython /home/my_anaconda2/bin/python --pathtor /home/my_R/bin/R --rlib /home/my_R_libraries --modules module1,module2`
 ```

 Quick start